NKorea fires suspected long-range missile designed to hit US - NewsBreak

 Choe didn’t say what steps North Korea could take but said that “the U.S. will be well aware that it is gambling, for which it will certainly regret.”

-The North has argued a U.S. military presence in the region as proof of its hostility toward the country.
-It has said its recent series of weapons launches were response to what it called provocative military drills between the United States and South Korea.
+Pyongyang sees the U.S. military presence in the region as proof of its hostility toward North Korea.
+It has said its recent series of weapons launches were its response to what it called provocative military drills between the United States and South Korea.

+There have been concerns that North Korea might conduct its first nuclear test in five years as its next major step toward bolstering its military capability against the United States and its allies.

+North Korea has been under multiple rounds of U.N. sanctions over its previous nuclear and missile tests.
+But no fresh sanctions have been applied this year though it has conducted dozens of ballistic missile launches, which are banned by U.N.
+Security Council resolutions.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.